Generalizations of the Erd\H{o}s Matching Conjecture for the $t$-Matching Number: Introduction

+A $k$-graph $\calF$ is \emph{$t$-intersecting} if $|E\cap F|\ge t$ for all hyperedges $E,F\in\calF$.
+It is \emph{trivial} if there is a fixed $t$-set $T\subseteq[n]$ contained in every edge of $\calF$, and \emph{non-trivial} otherwise.
+The Erd\H{o}s--Ko--Rado theorem and its $t$-intersecting extensions determine the maximum number of hyperedges in a $t$-intersecting $k$-graph for large $n$: every extremal hypergraph consists of all $k$-edges containing a fixed $t$-set \cite{Erdos-Ko-Rado-1961-313,Frankl-1978,Wilson-1984}.
+This conjecture was partially resolved by Frankl and Füredi \cite{Frankl--Furedi-1991} and ultimately proved in full generality by Ahlswede and Khachatrian \cite{Ahlswede-Khachatrian-1997}.

-The characterization of the maximum-sized non-trivial $t$-intersecting families was a long-standing problem.
-The foundational result in this direction is the Hilton-Milner Theorem \cite{Hilton-Milner-1967}, which completely describes such families for the case $t=1$.
+The characterization of the maximum-sized non-trivial $t$-intersecting $k$-graphs was a long-standing problem.
+The foundational result in this direction is the Hilton-Milner Theorem \cite{Hilton-Milner-1967}, which completely describes such $k$-graph for the case $t=1$.
 Frankl made substantial progress in \cite{Frankl-1978-1} by solving the problem for $t \geq 2$ when $n > n_1(k,t)$.
 Using elegant shifting techniques, Frankl and Füredi \cite{Frankl-Furedi-1986} provided a beautiful new proof of the Hilton-Milner Theorem and raised the natural question of whether $n_1(k,t)$ grows linearly in $kt$.
-This question was answered affirmatively by Ahlswede and Khachatrian \cite{Ahlswede1996}, who in fact obtained a complete solution to all non-trivial intersection problems for finite sets.
+This question was answered affirmatively by Ahlswede and Khachatrian \cite{Ahlswede1996}, who in fact obtained a complete solution to all non-trivial intersection $k$-graphs.